iterative/dvc.org/static/docs/use-cases/data-registry.md

 With the aim to enable reusability of these versioned artifacts between different projects (similar to package management systems, but for data), DVC also includes the `dvc get`, `dvc import`, and `dvc update` commands.
-For example, project A may use a data file to begin its data [pipeline](/doc/command-reference/pipeline), but project B also requires this same file.
-Instead of
-[adding it](/doc/command-reference/add#example-single-file) it to both projects, B can simply import it from A. Furthermore, the version of the data file imported to B can be different than what's currently used in A.
+This means that a project can depend on data from an external <abbr>DVC project</abbr>, but chaining several projects this way can easily become messy...

 Keeping this in mind, we could build a <abbr>DVC project</abbr> dedicated to tracking and versioning datasets (or any kind of large files).
 This way we would